headwirecom/aem-solr-search/aemsolrsearch-proxy/README.md

 5. If using the Solr Cloud mode, then configure the following:

         solr.cloud.mode=true

-6. If using the Solr Cloud mode, then configure the zookeeper configuration:

-        solr.zkHost=localhost:8983

-   NOTE: The zkHost has no /solr handler.

-7. For HTTP Requests, configure the http connection timeout
+6. For HTTP Requests, configure the http connection timeout

         http.connection.timeout=1000

-8. For HTTP Requests, configure the http socket timeout
+7. For HTTP Requests, configure the http socket timeout

          http.socket.timeout=1000

-9. Enter the Available Server port, where you want to run this Solr Proxy
+8. Enter the Available Server port, where you want to run this Solr Proxy

         server.port=8899